Verifiable End-to-End Delegated Variational Quantum Algorithms: Introduction

 Most delegated quantum computation protocols are instantiated in the measurement-based quantum computing (MBQC) model, which naturally allows for blindness and verifiability of the computation \cite{broadbent_universal_2009, Barz_2013, UVBQC17, gheorghiu_verification_2019}.
 Compared to the circuit model, MBQC inherently supports these features due to the one-way structure and the decoupling of resource state preparation from the actual (measurement-based) computation.
 Moreover, MBQC is particularly well suited to photonic implementations and quantum network architectures, further reinforcing its advantages for delegated quantum computation.

 In the context of variational quantum algorithms, a direct application of the aforementioned established delegation methods is not feasible.
-Due to the hybrid nature of VQAs, which involves classical optimization, a tailored framework for delegating such algorithms is required.
+Due to the hybrid nature of VQAs, which involves classical optimization and non-deterministic quantum computations, a tailored framework for delegating such algorithms is required.
 This article explores the potential of measurement-based delegated variational quantum algorithms (MB-DVQAs).
 While previous studies have already provided the first investigations of MB-DVQAs \cite{li_quantum_2021, shingu_variational_2022, wang10039146, YANG2025131474}, they focused on the shot-level verifiability of single iterations of the quantum variational procedure and therefore did not achieve verifiability for the entire optimization process.
+More specifically, given the number of shots required by VQAs, verifying every shot is not efficient.

 We give an alternative protocol to achieve individual optimization step verifiability, and then propose a verifiable end-to-end MB-DVQA, encompassing both quantum and classical computations involved.